yunielrc/bash-scripts/src/packages/reconnect-nauta/README.md

 ## About

-For some reason etecsa closes the wifi nauta session around every 20-45 minutes.
+For some reason etecsa sometimes closes the wifi nauta session around every 20-45 minutes.
 This bot reconnect the session automatically if it was deliberately closed by etecsa.

 ## Getting Started